 Who's Selling Hockey Tickets?

-Maple Leaf Gardens with its gold, red, blue, green and grey seats all neatly enclosed within hockey’s greatest shrine.
-Every seat having a matching coloured striped ticket.
-A ticket destined to be ripped in half upon entry through one of the Gardens ancient blue and white turnstiles.
+Ah Maple Leaf Gardens with its gold, red, blue, green and grey seats all so neatly enclosed within hockey’s greatest shrine.
+Every seat having a matching coloured striped ticket destined to be ripped in half upon entry through one of the ancient blue and white turnstiles.
 And, for at least a few hours anyway the Gardens interior colours would be hidden by yet another sold out crowd.

-I was sixteen years old when I first got pinched by the cops for scalping hockey tickets outside of Maple Leaf Gardens.
-Back in those days money was very scarce.
-I had no money whatsoever let alone to buy Leaf tickets.
-I did however use my ingenuity and I devised a way that I could see Leaf games for free.
-When I say free, I mean it cost me nothing moneywise, but there was always a bit of time and effort involved.
+I was just sixteen years old when I first got pinched by the cops for scalping hockey tickets outside of Maple Leaf Gardens.
+Back in those days money was very scarce and I had no money whatsoever let alone money to buy Leaf tickets.
+I did however use my ingenuity and I cleverly devised a way in which I could see Leaf games for free.
+When I say free I mean it cost me nothing moneywise, but there was always a bit of time and effort involved.

-First, I had to convince a friend who was also a Leaf fan to bankroll my little operation.
-He provided me with the necessary twenty dollar startup funds that I needed to get us both into the Gardens.
-It ended up costing him nothing since by game time he would have his twenty bucks back in his pocket.
+First and foremost I had to convince a friend who was also a Leaf fan to bankroll my little operation.
+He would provide me with the necessary twenty dollar startup funds that I needed to get us both into the Gardens.
+It ended up costing him nothing at all since by game time he would have his twenty bucks back in his pocket.

 Here is how I did it.

-The two of us would head down to the Gardens on the subway.
-We would arrive on Carlton Street about an hour or so before the puck drop at 8 pm.
-Once on the street, my friend became just a silent observer from a distance.
+The two of us would head down to the Gardens on the subway and we would arrive on Carlton Street about an hour or so before the puck drop at 8 pm.
+Once on the street my friend became just a silent observer from a distance.
 I would then begin my quest for tickets with his twenty dollars in my hand.
-I would perch myself atop the College Street subway entrance looking for young kids who were around my age, maybe a bit younger.
+I would always perch myself atop the College Street subway entrance looking for young kids who were around my age or maybe a bit younger.
 There were always youngsters coming out of the subway on their way to Leaf games using one of their dad’s corporate season tickets.

 Me: “Hey guys you want to sell me your tickets?”